Gabe Hall: Professional career

 Hall was signed by the Philadelphia Eagles as an undrafted free agent on May 3, 2024.
 He was also selected by the San Antonio Brahmas as the seventh overall selection in the 2024 UFL draft on July 17.
 He was waived on August 27, and re-signed to the practice squad.
-He won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.
+Hall won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.
 Hall signed a reserve/future contract with Philadelphia on February 14, 2025.

 Hall made the Eagles' initial 53-man roster in 2025, but was waived on September 9, 2025 and re-signed to the practice squad two days later.
+He signed a reserve/future contract with Philadelphia on January 12, 2026.

+On August 29, 2026, Hall was waived by the Eagles as part of final roster cuts and re-signed to the practice squad the next day.
+On September 22, Hall was released.